mahn-bonnie/mahn-bonnie/README.md

 - 🌱 I’m currently learning **Artificial Intelligence and Machine Learning**

-- 👯 I’m looking to collaborate on **Frontend, AI and ML proojects**
+- 👯 I’m looking to collaborate on **Frontend, AI and ML projects**

 - 💬 Ask me about **Frontend, AI and ML**

 - 📫 How to reach me **mulibonface187@gmail.com**

-- ⚡ Fun fact **It is physically impossible for pigs to look up into the sky.😂😂!**
+- ⚡ Fun fact: **It is physically impossible for pigs to look up into the sky.😂😂!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">